elmerucr/MC6809/README.md

 Main execute function.
 Runs only one instruction, and returns the number of cycles consumed.
 Checking for breakpoints must be done with the ```mc6809::breakpoint()``` member function inbetween calls to the ```mc6809::execute()``` function.
 In the broadest sense, one instruction also means starting an exception (be it nmi/firq/irq).

-Running more that one instruction (e.g. the ability to run ```N``` cycles) has been considered, but in most use cases we want to do nmi/firq/irq things immediately after each instruction anyway.
+Running more that one instruction or the ability to run ```N``` cycles has been considered but is not implemented.
+In most use cases we want to do nmi/firq/irq things immediately after each instruction anyway.
 Also checking for breakpoints becomes simpler this way.

 ## Links